-For the third edition, nearly all the Old Testament scriptures have been updated using the translation from the Holy Bible In Its Original Order-A Faithful Version, 2009.
+For the third edition, nearly all the Old Testament scriptures have been updated using the translation from the Holy Bible In Its Original Order-A Faithful Version, 2009, by the author.
 Thanks go to Philip Neal for editing and proofing, Albert and Mela Cataga for proofing, John, Hiedi and Sasha Vogele for updating the scriptures, proofing and formatting for printing.